High-Fidelity Mural Restoration via a Unified Hybrid Mask-Aware Transformer: Related Work

 Traditional inpainting algorithms primarily rely on diffusion-based~\cite{bertalmio00} or patch-based strategies~\cite{barnes09}.
 Diffusion methods propagate local information using partial differential equations but often produce blurred results in complex textures.
 Conversely, patch-based approaches~\cite{criminisi04} synthesize details by copying similar exemplars from the background.
 While efficient, these methods lack high-level semantic understanding, making them ineffective for the large-scale, structural damage frequently observed in ancient murals.

 Most deep learning-based image restoration methods adopt an encoder-decoder architecture, in which the encoder extracts features from degraded images and the decoder reconstructs the output.
 Convolution-based methods are effective at modeling local textures, but their limited receptive fields make it difficult to recover large missing structures.
 To ensure that structural outlines are accurately reconstructed before filling in missing textures, two-stage methods such as EdgeConnect~\cite{nazeri19} were introduced to hallucinate intermediate edge maps.
 While successful on modern datasets, EdgeConnect relies on external edge detectors that are overly sensitive to image degradation.
 When applied to ancient murals, they frequently extract noise as false edges and fail to capture true, ambiguous outlines.
 To avoid relying on explicit edge maps while better handling irregular masks, MADF~\cite{Zhu_2021} utilizes spatially variant convolutions to prevent boundary artifacts and zero-mixing.
-However, since MADF remains a purely convolutional architecture, it still suffers from a limited effective receptive field, meaning it lacks the spatial reach necessary to correlate opposite sides of a large hole.
+LaMa~\cite{suvorov2022resolution} further improves large-mask inpainting by using Fourier convolutions with image-wide receptive fields.
+However, these convolution-oriented methods can still struggle to align distant semantic structures when the missing region crosses long mural contours.
+Orthogonal to architecture, the training objective strongly affects inpainting quality: discriminator feature-matching and high-receptive-field perceptual losses~\cite{suvorov2022resolution} improve structural coherence and texture realism over standard adversarial and VGG-based supervision.
+Yet objective design has received less systematic attention than architectural design in mural restoration, where models are often trained with conventional adversarial and perceptual losses.